Enough is enough, Sajid Javid tells Boris Johnson

 MPs, including Mr Johnson, listened in silence as he set out the reasons for his resignation as health secretary.

-"It is incumbent on all of us to set high standards for ourselves and to take action when they are not met by others," Mr Javid told MPs.
+He said he could not go on giving Number 10 the "benefit of the doubt" after Partygate and other scandals.

-He said he could not go on giving Number 10 the "benefit of the doubt".
+Something was "fundamentally wrong" with government, he claimed, and "the problem starts at the top".

 Chancellor Rishi Sunak announced his own departure from government within minutes of the former health secretary, on Tuesday evening, and they have been followed out the door by a string of junior ministers.